Documentary film: Newsreel tradition

 The newsreel tradition is important in documentary film.
-Newsreels at this time were sometimes staged but were usually re-enactments of events that had already happened, not attempts to steer events as they were in the process of happening.
+Newsreels at this time were sometimes staged but usually re-enactments of events that had already happened, not attempts to steer events as they were happening.
 For instance, much of the battle footage from the early 20th century was staged; the cameramen would usually arrive on site after a major battle and re-enact scenes to film them.

 1930s–1940s

 The propagandist tradition consists of films made with the explicit purpose of persuading an audience of a point.
 One of the most celebrated and controversial propaganda films is Leni Riefenstahl's film Triumph of the Will (1935), which chronicled the 1934 Nazi Party Congress and was commissioned by Adolf Hitler.
 Leftist filmmakers Joris Ivens and Henri Storck directed Borinage (1931) about the Belgian coal mining region.
 Luis Buñuel directed a "surrealist" documentary Las Hurdes (1933).

 Pare Lorentz's The Plow That Broke the Plains (1936) and The River (1938) and Willard Van Dyke's The City (1939) are notable New Deal productions, each presenting complex combinations of social and ecological awareness, government propaganda, and leftist viewpoints.
 Frank Capra's Why We Fight (1942–1944) series was a newsreel series in the United States, commissioned by the government to convince the U.S. public that it was time to go to war.
 Constance Bennett and her husband Henri de la Falaise produced two feature-length documentaries, Legong: Dance of the Virgins (1935) filmed in Bali, and Kilou the Killer Tiger (1936) filmed in Indochina.

 In Canada, the Film Board, set up by John Grierson, was set up for the same propaganda reasons.
 It also created newsreels that were seen by their national governments as legitimate counter-propaganda to the psychological warfare of Nazi Germany orchestrated by Joseph Goebbels.

 Conference of "World Union of documentary films" in 1948 Warsaw featured famous directors of the era: Basil Wright (on the left), Elmar Klos, Joris Ivens (2nd from the right), and Jerzy Toeplitz.

 In Britain, a number of different filmmakers came together under John Grierson.
 They became known as the Documentary Film Movement.
 Grierson, Alberto Cavalcanti, Harry Watt, Basil Wright, and Humphrey Jennings amongst others succeeded in blending propaganda, information, and education with a more poetic aesthetic approach to documentary.
 Examples of their work include Drifters (John Grierson), Song of Ceylon (Basil Wright), Fires Were Started, and A Diary for Timothy (Humphrey Jennings).
 Their work involved poets such as W. H. Auden, composers such as Benjamin Britten, and writers such as J. B. Priestley.
-Among the best known films of the movement are Night Mail and Coal Face.
+Among the best-known films of the movement are Night Mail and Coal Face.

 Calling Mr. Smith (1943) is an anti-Nazi color film created by Stefan Themerson which is both a documentary and an avant-garde film against war.
-It was one of the first anti-Nazi films in history.